TFP / TFCD Photo Shoot Singapore

 Details required from models

-- If I can't get a clear picture of your looks (figure and naked face), I can't confirm you.
+- If I can't get a clear picture of your looks (figure and naked face), I can't decide on anything.

-- If I don't get to see (not imagine through your description) your outfits, I can't confirm the theme/style.
+- If I don't get to see (not imagine through your description) your outfits, I can't decide on the theme/style.

 To understand your physical looks, your character, your need, your availability and whether you can fit into any shoot that I'm looking for, please provide me with the following details/items immediately: